Kym Valentine

-Kym Valentine (born 24 May 1977) is an Australian actress best known for her long running intermittent portrayal of Libby Kennedy in the soap opera Neighbours.
+Kym Valentine is an Australian actress, best known for her long-running intermittent portrayal of Libby Kennedy in the soap opera Neighbours.

-Early life
+Early life and education

-Valentine was born in Blacktown, Sydney, and grew up in Granville.
+Kym Valentine was born in Blacktown, Sydney, and grew up in Granville.
 She began dance classes when she was two and attended her first dance school aged six.
 When she was five years old, Valentine began acting in television commercials and stage plays.

-She appeared in about 30 commercials.
+She studied dance, singing and drama at the Performing Arts School in Sydney.